shczhen/docs/sql-statements/sql-statement-admin-show-ddl.md

 ---
-title: ADMIN SHOW DDL [JOBS | QUERIES] | TiDBSQLステートメントリファレンス
+title: ADMIN SHOW DDL [JOBS|QUERIES] | TiDB SQL Statement Reference
-summary: TiDBデータベースでのADMINの使用法の概要。
+summary: An overview of the usage of ADMIN for the TiDB database.
 ---

 # ADMIN SHOW DDL [JOBS | QUERIES] {#admin-show-ddl-jobs-queries}